kubernetes-retired/contrib/ansible/vagrant/README.md

 You can change some aspects of configuration using environment variables.
-Note that these variables should be set for all vagrant commands invocations, `vagrant up`, `vagrant provision`, `vagrant destroy`, etc.
+Note that these variables should be set for all vagrant commands invocations,

+If this is a first time deployment run the `setup.sh` script to point the vagrant environment at the group_vars directory that lives in `ansible/inventory/group_vars`

+`vagrant up`, `vagrant provision`, `vagrant destroy`, etc.

 ### Configure number of nodes